Amphipneustes koehleri: Family and Discovery

 Amphipneustes koehleri is a species of sea urchin.
 Their armour is covered with spines.
 It is placed in the genus Amphipneustes and lives in the sea.
 Amphipneustes koehleri was first scientifically described in 1905 by Ole Mortensen.
+The direct parent species to the koehleri is the Amphipneustes Koehler.
+It is registered as a valid non-fossilized species that still is alive today by the World Register of Marine Species.